Overview

 Game Detail

-Animal Racing: Idle Park is an idle zoo management game on 8Games where race winnings fund enclosures, visitor services, staff hiring, and a growing park built around multiple animal species.
+Animal Racing: Idle Park is an idle zoo management game on 8Games where race winnings fund enclosures, staffing, upgrades, and visitor growth.

 A zoo tycoon-style idle game that mixes active animal races with park expansion, ticket sales, and service upgrades.